-Figure 1 illustrates the history of this piglet.
-What happened to this piglet on the 4th of September, day 261 of his coexistence with us, was in fact dramatic.
-An extreme event, never before experienced by him.
-An event that completely changed his life -- in fact he ceased to have life!
-(These are in fact the three main features of a Black Swan).
-If he had survived (as happened once to a goat who was grabbed and dumped because it was too small to be consumed), AND IF HE HAD BEEN HUMAN (!), perhaps he would have found an explanation of the suffering to which he had been subjected (i.e., a reason why those damned humans would have tried to slit his throat!) - the other characteristic of the Black Swan (explicability a posteriori).

-But nothing in his life experience could have helped him predict the events of day 261 (when he was grabbed and slaughtered) and the next day (when the damned humans consumed him in celebration of a poor birthday of one of them!) - no predictability.
+Figure 1. illustrates the history of this piglet.
+What happened to this piglet on the 4th September, 261st day of its coexistence with us, was in fact dramatic.
+An extreme event, never before experienced by it.
+An event that completely changed its life - in fact he ceased to have life! (these are in fact the three main characteristics of a Black Swan).
+If it had survived (as it happened once to a goat that was grabbed and dropped because it was too small to be eaten), AND IF IT WAS A HUMAN BEING (!), Perhaps it had come to an explanation of the suffering to which it had been subjected (i.e. the reason why those damned humans would have tried to slice him!) - the other feature of the Black Swan (a posteriori explicability).
+But nothing in its life experience could have helped it predict the events of 261st (when he was seized and beheaded) and the next day (when the damned humans ate him to celebrate a poor life anniversary of one of them!) - Unpredictability.